 The majority of canine foods don’t have enough nutritional density (particularly in regards to calories) to handle lactation.
 Using these foods is the main cause of malnutrition.
 If your bitch is eating free choice food and is thin by the whelping time, her caloric density and food quality are both too low.

-If this describes your dam, it would be better to change the food and buy higher calorie-dense, superior quality foods.
+If this describes your Pomeranian female dog, it would be better to change the food and buy higher calorie-dense, superior quality foods.
 If desperate, you can add a fat source such as one tablespoon of fat for each cup of dried food.
-Vegetable oil, tallow, lard or grease are all ok to use and will increase calories by 30%.
+Vegetable oil is ok to use and will increase calories by 30%.

 Ensuring a female dog is being fed high quality and enough quantities of all necessary nutrients is something that can’t be over-emphasized in any way.

 Copyright Pomeranian.Org.
 All Rights Reserved.